Markdown

 • Hugo automatically takes the first 70 words of your content as its summary and stores it into the .Summary variable

 • The date of the field affects the order of the post.
 So if you drafted the markdown of your file 2yrs ago, but published it today, then make sure you adjust the date.
-Otherwise it will be burried under the newer posts.
+Otherwise it will be buried under the newer posts.

 • Instead, you can manually define where the summary ends with a “!–more–” (Notes: must be wrapped inside angle brackets) divider.